 All students take Spanish I in eighth grade.
 In our present culture, this is probably the most valuable modern foreign language to learn.
-Students who do well in eighth grade Spanish I are given a high-school credit and go on to Spanish II in ninth grade.
-Others repeat Spanish I in ninth grade and take Spanish II in tenth.
-Elective courses in French I and II are offered in 11th grade, as well as other independent language courses which can sometimes be arranged.
+Students go on to Spanish II in ninth grade.
+Other languages are offered as elective courses in grades ten through twelve.
+Most recently students have taken classes in Spanish III and Spanish IV.
+Other independent language courses can sometimes be arranged.
 Past students have studied German, Russian, and Japanese as independent language courses, often utilizing a private tutor from outside the school or a computer-based course.